NathanMagnus/prep/backlog.md

 2. Implement the remainder of the Query Gateway design

-3. Drive out design of dependency injection utility that we can leverage to take advantage of rich object construction.
+3. Complete dependency injection utility

+4. Implement routing mechanism that can support our "Critieria" based routing approach.
+Consider using convention over configuration as a means to automatically have new "routes" registered.